What Is AstroPsychology?

 By Glenn Perry

 AstroPsychology is a brand of psychological astrology that is characterized by uncommon rigor, structure, and precision.
-While firmly grounded in horoscopic astrology’s 2000 year tradition, it builds on this foundation by incorporating concepts from depth psychology, integral spirituality, and new paradigm sciences.
+While firmly grounded in horoscopic astrology’s 2000 year tradition, it builds on this foundation by incorporating concepts from depth psychology, the perennial philosophy, and general systems theory.

 Jung’s archetypal model is a central thread, but AstroPsychology borrows from other schools of thought, too, including psychodynamic theory and developmental psychology.
 Forged in the fires of actual psychotherapeutic practice, the resultant synthesis accelerates insight and deepens empathic rapport with clients.